-So Robb talked to James Baxter, the founder and publisher of iPolitics.ca, the successful political news and analysis blog based in the ByWard Market.
+So Robb talked to James Baxter, the founder of iPolitics.ca, the successful political news and analysis blog based in the ByWard Market.
 Baxter was enthusiastic about the Artsfile concept, and offered the services of his webmaster.
 The result was an attractive, easy to navigate website.

 Artsfile’s articles are written by Robb, three more former Citizen journalists (Natasha Gauthier, Patrick Langston and Peter Simpson), and Carleton University journalism students who are recruited via iPolitics’ mentorship program.
 Artsfile’s freelancers are paid; they are professional journalists with an in-depth understanding of their topics and good connections to the arts community.
 In the future, Artsfile will become a subscriber-only blog, similar to iPolitics.
 It will also offer a weekly email recap for subscribers.
 But for now, Artsfile is free to all readers, and you can find out about their latest posts on Twitter and Facebook.